 Simona: Also, some are friends with pilots.
 They become team members, and later on, they decide to try flying themselves.

 Laurynas: Team is very important.
 You can’t take off or pack the balloon alone, so you need a team.
 And you want these people to be kind.
 When I go to contest, I try to form a group of people who are close and fun to be with.
 While in competition, you spend a lot of time together, so you want this time to be pleasant.
 Trust is also critical because there are dozens of tasks that need to be done with precision and not with conflict or bad emotions.

 Simona: When you are preparing the balloon for the take-off, everyone is focused on this common goal.
 People are doing this voluntarily, they dedicate their time for the team, they don’t get paid, so they really must be into ballooning.

 Do you feel that you are a part of a bigger international ballooning community?

 Laurynas: Form of a balloon is easily recognisable, so if you notice a sticker or a badge, or some branded jacket, even a trailer on the road, it is very easy to identify – they are into ballooning.
 In Lithuania, there are about 100 pilots and the same number of hot air balloons.
 We know each other.
-Balloons demand special infrastructure, so, it’s way easier to plan your trip with native balloonists, especially when you travel abroad.
+Balloons demand particular infrastructure, so, it’s way easier to plan your trip with native balloonists, especially when you travel abroad.
 It would be too expensive not to collaborate.
-Balloons are all about gathering together.
-The more the merrier.
+Balloons are all about gathering together—the more the merrier.

-But if one of you wasn’t that much into ballooning, would it be easy to stay on the ground, while other is somewhere high in the sky?
+But if one of you wasn’t that much into ballooning, would it be easy to stay on the ground while other is somewhere high in the sky?

-Laurynas: We meet with friends and we talk about balloons.
+Laurynas: We meet with friends, and we talk about balloons.